skishore23/fx/docs/api/composition.md

 # Composition System

 The composition system is the heart of Fx.
-It's how you build agents that actually work in production.
+It's how you build agents that actually work.

-## Unified Composition
+## Core Composition

-Fx has a unified composition system where everything is async by default.
-This simplifies the API and makes it more predictable:
+Fx has a unified composition system where everything is async by default:

 ```typescript
 // Sequential execution